 - (b) The Chair is the principal officer and is responsible for leading SIGCAS and managing its activities.
 The duties of the Chair are:

 - Calling and presiding at SIGCAS's Executive Committee and business meetings;

 - Conducting SIGCAS's activities in accordance with the policies of the ACM and serving as the SIGCAS representative to the ACM SIG Governing Board; and

 - Making appointments and filling vacancies as authorized herein; and

 - Managing SIGCAS's finances according to the Financial Accountability Policy of the ACM.
 This includes preparing the annual budget, monitoring disbursements for adherence to the annual budget, and preparing financial reports as required.

-(d) The duties of the member-at-large are:
+- (c) The duties of the Vice-Chair are: (d) The duties of the member-at-large are:

 - Assisting the Chair in leading and managing SIGCAS; and

 - Presiding at meetings when the Chair is absent.